jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/widget.rst

      Pose widget (3D view)

   The rotation is displayed in the middle.
-The default is a 3D view but one can change to a matrix, quaternion or axis/angle using the right-click menu.
+The default is a 3D view, but one can change to a matrix, quaternion or axis/angle using the right-click menu.